List of Downton Abbey characters: Charles Blake

 Charles Blake (played by Julian Ovenden) was a government employee.
 He first appears in the fourth series, alongside Evelyn Napier while conducting a survey of the country estates of the landed gentry.
 Initially, he and Mary despise each other, owing to Blake's support for David Lloyd George's People's Budget and his anti-elitist stance.
-However, after a night together tending the pigs at the barn owned by the Crawleys, love is kindled between them.
+However, after a night together tending the pigs at the barn owned by the Crawleys, interest grows between them.
 He finds himself in competition with Anthony Foyle for Mary's affections.
 Blake acts to eliminate this competition by setting up Foyle with Mabel Lane Fox, but Mary is still unsure about him.
-Foyle reveals that Blake is the heir to a baronetcy in Ulster, inheriting which would Blake much more richer than Foyle, despite being ranked lower in the peerage.
-Blake explains the reason for concealing his aristocratic background is that he does not wants to win over Mary on the basis of wealth.
+Foyle reveals that Blake is the heir to a baronetcy in Ulster, inheriting which would make Blake much richer than Foyle, despite being ranked lower in the peerage.
+Blake explains the reason for concealing his aristocratic background is that he does not wish to win over Mary on the basis of wealth.
 Nevertheless, Mary declines his offers and they continue to remain good friends.

-When Terence Sampson steals a letter written by Prince Edward from the purse of his mistress, Freda Dudley Ward, at Rose's debutant ball, Mary turned to Blake for help in retrieving the letter from Samson's apartment.
+When Terence Sampson steals a letter written by Prince Edward from the purse of his mistress, Freda Dudley Ward, at Rose's debutant ball, Mary turns to Blake for help in retrieving the letter from Samson's apartment.